yousefkmail/Web-Project-class/README.md

 # Web-Project-class

-Before starting the project make sure to have the data base by:
+Before starting the project make sure to have the database by:
 Writing the command "Update-Database" inside the nuget package manager.